Read the Series:

-You must remember the whole process of Christianity is one of faith; not just limited to salvation.
-Once you know Jesus, love Jesus, accept Jesus as your Savior, you must trust the Lord and firmly believe He will give you a full Holy Spirit blessing.
+You must remember the whole process of Christianity is one of faith, not just limited to salvation.
+Once you know Jesus, love Jesus, and accept Jesus as your Savior, you must trust the Lord and firmly believe He will give you a full Holy Spirit blessing.
 Abiding requires faith.

 With a lack of faith, Christians will find themselves caught in a cycle.
 Difficult situations lead to uncomfortable emotions, and “self” driven interpretations can question the Lord’s nearness, tempting you to retreat to old-self, sinful behaviors.